 - Minecraft is this now - unpaid users can play "demo mode", where a single map only lets you play for 5 in-game days before asking you to pay.
 After that, the map is locked until you pay.

 - Mini Robot Wars

 - Monkey Shines has a free trial that allows you to play the first world for a month.

 - Monolith has a free demo with only the first three floors' gameplay available.

 - Monster Bash

 - Quake — The original game in this series was released as shareware.
-It gave gamers eight levels for free, with 24 more available if you bought the full version.
+It gave gamers eight levels for free (nine if you count the starting Hub Level), with 24 more available if you bought the full version.

 - Rise of the Triad — One of first shareware releases to have an entirely different set of levels for the shareware version.
 All of the levels included in the full release were completely new.